 Offering(1)......
-34,756,818 shares of Class A common stock 53,034,737 shares of Class B common stock
+34,765,751 shares of Class A common stock 53,008,600 shares of Class B common stock from this offering.

 Use of Proceeds.....

-Nu Skin Enterprises will not receive any proceeds from this offering.
+Nu Skin Enterprises will not receive any proceeds factors you should carefully consider before deciding to invest in shares of the Class A common stock.

-See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of the Class A common stock.
+See "Risk Factors" and the other information Risk Factors..... included in this prospectus for a discussion of